Dynamics of Simplest Chiral Gauge Theories

 As $m$ is increased and approaches $\Lambda$, we cannot solve the theory any more.
 There may be a phase transition around $m \sim \Lambda$.
 If there isn't, the theory remains in the same universality class, namely that it has the same massless particle content and symmetry breaking pattern.
 We hope to learn non-SUSY limits this way.
 At the same time, it is important to discuss what we may expect in the non-SUSY limit to see if it is plausible that they are connected continuously.
 In this discussion, we abuse our notation to refer to Weyl fermions using the same symbol $\psi_\alpha$ as the chiral superfields above.

 There is no fermionic composite operator, given that it would require an odd power of $\psi$, while each $\psi$ is odd under the $\mathbb{Z}_2$ center of $\mathrm{Spin}(10)$, and hence an odd power of $\psi$ cannot be gauge invariant.
 Therefore, there cannot be a massless composite fermion for the anomaly matching.
 The $\mathrm{SU}(N_f)$ global symmetry must be dynamically broken to an anomaly-free subgroup.
 The candidate subgroups are $\mathrm{SO}(N_f)$ or $\mathrm{Sp}(2[N_f/2])$.
-Using the Hilbert series techniques developed for the Standard Model Effective Field Theory (SMEFT) in \cite{Henning:2015alf}, one finds $1, 6, 21, 56$ of them for $N_f=1,2,3,4$, respectively \footnote{We thank Risshin Okabe for providing this result to us.}.
-They correspond to the following four-fermion quadrilinear operators with a possible condensate,
+Using the Hilbert series techniques developed for the Standard Model Effective Field Theory (SMEFT) in \cite{Henning:2015alf}, one finds the number of gauge-invariant four-fermion operators to be $1, 6, 21, 56$ for $N_f=1,2,3,4$, respectively \footnote{We thank Risshin Okabe for providing this result to us.}.
+They can be written down as